-Big or small, here are 8 renovation saving tips for your HDB flat!
+Big or small, here are 8 renovation cost saving tips for your HDB flat!

 Whether you are a new homeowner looking to transform your new BTO into your dream home or an existing homeowner looking to give your resale HDB flat a refreshing facelift, one of the biggest factors to take into consideration is the cost!